Azizulhasni Awang

 Azizulhasni was Team Malaysia's national flag bearer at the 2008 Summer Olympics Parade of Nations.
-He won his first World Championship medal in 2009, a silver in the individual sprint.
+He won his first World Championship medal in 2009, a silver medal in the individual sprint.

-His debut Olympic medal came at the 2016 Summer Olympics, a bronze in the individual keirin.
+His debut Olympic medal came at the 2016 Summer Olympics, where he won a bronze in the individual keirin.

 In the 2020 Tokyo Olympics, he won a silver medal in the same category of individual keirin.

 In 2017, he won his first World Championship title in the keirin, and became the first Malaysian to ever wear the coveted rainbow jersey.

+Competing at the 2024 Paris Olympics in the Men's keirin qualifier, he was disqualified for cycling ahead of the derny motorbike used as a pacer before it left the track.
+National track head coach John Beasley called it a monumental mistake, and said: "The rule is clear and we were more than one length in front and it didn't give me any room to argue about it.